Chart Color Schemes

 Kembla Grange is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Kembla Grange, as per the latest Census, 80.2% of dwellings were houses while 19.8% comprised semi-detached homes, apartments, and other dwellings.
-This compares to Non-Metro NSW's 85.5% houses and 14.5% other dwellings.
-Home ownership in Kembla Grange stood at 12.8%, with mortgaged dwellings at 65.6% and rented ones at 21.6%.
+In Kembla Grange, as per the latest Census evaluation, 80.2% of dwellings were houses, with the remaining 19.8% consisting of semi-detached homes, apartments, and other types.
+This is compared to Non-Metro NSW's figures of 85.5% houses and 14.5% other dwellings.
+Home ownership in Kembla Grange stood at 12.8%, with mortgaged dwellings making up 65.6% and rented dwellings accounting for 21.6%.
 The median monthly mortgage repayment was $2,338, higher than Non-Metro NSW's average of $2,000.
-Median weekly rent in Kembla Grange was $570, compared to Non-Metro NSW's $365.
-Nationally, Kembla Grange's mortgage repayments were significantly higher at $2,338 than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent in Kembla Grange was recorded at $570, compared to Non-Metro NSW's $365.
+Nationally, Kembla Grange's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing